Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

 10. Use Pasteurized Commercial Potting Mix

 Instead, choose pasteurized commercial potting mixes made specifically for container plants.
-These mixes are sterilized so they do not introduce harmful organisms into your home.
+These mixes are designed for container gardening and help improve drainage while reducing problems caused by pests and other harmful organisms.

 11. Disinfect Tools and Clay Pots